derekdvleung/totblocks/docs/index.md

 - TotBlocks on GitHub: [https://github.com/derekdvleung/totblocks](https://github.com/derekdvleung/totblocks)

-  -	If you have any questions, please start a thread in the [discussion](https://github.com/derekdvleung/totblocks/discussions)!
+  -	If you have any questions, please start a thread in the [discussion here](https://github.com/derekdvleung/totblocks/discussions).
-If you see any issues, please submit an [issue](https://github.com/derekdvleung/totblocks/issues).
+If you see any issues, please submit an [issue here](https://github.com/derekdvleung/totblocks/issues).

 # How do I 3D print TotBlocks?